tuur29/voting_system/README.md

   Fill in the password (leave the rest empty) and press "Disable".
 To reset the script, fill all options and press "Reset".

+COMPATIBILITY
+  You can vote with all browsers!
+It looks like it should on modern ones (IE9, Chome, Firefox, Safari, Opera), but even people with IE5 are able to cast a vote (it doesn't look pretty, but hey it works).
+  Viewing the results however is only availible on modern browsers (see Jquery's compatibility for a list).